tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 - Configure IntelliSense: compute include paths and write `.vscode/c_cpp_properties.json` without building
 - Include Order Lint: highlight when filesystem headers are included after M5GFX headers in `.ino` files
 - Upload Data (ESP32): build LittleFS/SPIFFS image from `data/` and flash via esptool
-- New Sketch: create a new Arduino sketch folder
+- New Sketch: create a new Arduino sketch folder, open the generated `.ino`, and launch the Sketch.yaml Helper

 All command logs are unified in a dedicated pseudo terminal with ANSI colors.